youyanggu/covid19_projections/donate.md

 *covid19-projections.com* is entirely built and run by myself, [Youyang Gu](https://youyanggu.com).
 Since April 2020, I have volunteered thousands of hours of my time to making sure that people have the best data possible to make informed decisions.
 For eight months, I have not relied on any outside funding.
 Unfortunately, this is not quite sustainable.
 I briefly [stepped back](https://youyanggu.com/blog/six-months-later) in October, only to be drawn back a month later due to the rising urgency of the fall wave.

 Having your support would make my job much easier and allow me to focus full-time on providing the best COVID-19 modeling and analysis.
-I hope to continue to dedicate my efforts to this project for as long as possible, hopefully until [herd immunity is reached](/path-to-herd-immunity).
+I hope to continue to dedicate my efforts to this project for as long as possible, until [normally returns](/path-to-herd-immunity).

 ### Please help support my efforts in providing a unbiased, rigorous, data-driven approach to COVID-19